Skip to content

 Saint Patrick's Day Wednesday

-The Festival usually overlaps with 17 March.
-The Irish contingent is heavy at the best of times; on Wednesday the Guinness flows from breakfast onward and the songbook turns green.
+Cheltenham's Thursday is St Patrick's Thursday, the Festival's big Irish day.
+The Irish contingent is heavy at the best of times; on Thursday the Guinness flows from breakfast onward and the songbook turns green.

 4 Grade 1 features across 4 days